-The Anemometer tab allows you to enter information about the sonic anemometer, including the manufacturer and model, data output format, offset from true north, and height.
+The sonic anemometer tab allows you to enter information about the sonic anemometer, including the manufacturer and model, data output format, offset from true north, and height.
 Some of the available options (e.g., North Alignment) will change, depending on the chosen model.
+In addition, some models will not be available when the digital connection option is selected.